mlsquare/stack-wise/TRAINER_MODULE.md

 # Stack-Wise Trainer Module

+## ⚠️ IMPORTANT WARNING

+**BlockTrainer is NOT SUPPORTED and NOT TESTED.**
+- This is legacy code that may not work correctly
+- Use **FusionTrainer** for production training
+- BlockTrainer is kept for reference only

 ## Overview

 The Stack-Wise Trainer Module implements a sophisticated layer-wise training system with mask-diffusion objectives and hybrid caching.
 It supports three distinct training modes: **layer-wise**, **block-wise**, and **fused training**, each optimized for different training scenarios and performance requirements.